static-web-server/static-web-server/docs/content/configuration/environment-variables.md

 Log incoming request information along with its Remote Address (IP) if available using the `info` log level.
 Default `false`.

+### SERVER_LOG_FILE

+Stream log records to a file on disk in addition to `stderr`.
+The file is opened in append mode and is not rotated by SWS, use an external tool (e.g. `logrotate`) for rotation.
+ANSI escape codes are always disabled for file output regardless of `SERVER_LOG_WITH_ANSI`, so the file stays parsable.
+Default empty (disabled).

 ### SERVER_LOG_X_REAL_IP

 Log the X-Real-IP header if available using the `info` log level.
 Default `false`.